Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 Voices of Unions Are Active and Heard

-Unions are best known for the bargaining they do to improve wages, benefits and working conditions, but they have been equally instrumental in trying to protect workers from unsafe conditions and toxic materials like asbestos.
+Unions are best known for bargaining to improve wages, benefits and working conditions.
+Still, they have also been equally instrumental in protecting workers from unsafe conditions and toxic materials like asbestos.

 Unions were warning employees and companies about the dangers of asbestos nearly 70 years ago, but unfortunately, their voices often weren’t loud enough or powerful enough.
 Businesses put profits ahead of worker safety, and workers were continually exposed to the toxic mineral, resulting in future serious illnesses.

-Unions, even in the early years, were sounding the alarm, long before the politicians started legislating compliance to stricter controls of asbestos.
+Unions were sounding the alarm, even in the early years, long before politicians started legislating compliance with stricter asbestos controls.

-The United Steelworkers Union, for example, has lobbied Congress for decades in hopes of amending the current Toxic Substances Control Act to better protect its workers.
+The United Steelworkers Union, for example, has lobbied Congress for decades in hopes of amending the current Toxic Substances Control Act to protect its workers better.

-The union presented its latest case in 2013 to a House of Representatives Subcommittee, citing the ineffectiveness of the Environmental Protection Agency (EPA) and the laws that have prevented the complete ban of asbestos in manufacturing.
-The EPA had passed a ban in 1989, but it was overturned in federal court in 1991.
+The union presented its latest case in 2013 to a House of Representatives Subcommittee, citing the Environmental Protection Agency’s (EPA) ineffectiveness and the laws that have prevented the complete ban on asbestos in manufacturing.
+The EPA had passed a ban in 1989, but a federal court overturned it in 1991.

 “As a result, asbestos is still in commercial use in the United States.
 The EPA has not tried to ban a substance since the ruling on asbestos 22 years ago,” cited the official report submitted to Congress in 2013.

 Unions have been instrumental in the legislative process for many years.
-Since 2005, for example, there have been different versions of proposed legislation in Congress that have tried to weaken the ability of asbestos victims to hold companies legally accountable for their asbestos negligence.
+Since 2005, for example, different versions of proposed legislation in Congress have tried to weaken the ability of asbestos victims to hold companies legally accountable for their asbestos negligence.
 The unions have helped fight off those bills.

 On the state level, labor unions in Wisconsin, West Virginia and Ohio are battling business-backed legislative efforts today to weaken their influence and put undo restrictions on asbestos victims seeking compensation for their suffering.